The 2022 Annual Bridge Walk is currently scheduled for Monday, Sept. 5, 2022. Any updates will be posted here as the event approaches.

-As it was for the 2017 Annual Bridge Walk, the Mackinac Bridge will be closed to public traffic form 6:30 a.m. to noon on Monday, Sept.
-3, 2018, to accommodate the 2018 Annual Bridge Walk.
+The Mackinac Bridge will be closed to public traffic from 6:30 a.m. to noon on Monday, Sept.
+5, 2022, to accommodate the 2022 Annual Bridge Walk.

-** Walk from either end of the bridge, and continue across to the other side.
+– Walk from either end of the bridge and continue across to the other side.
 This option is most like previous bridge walks.
-However, since bus transportation across the bridge will not be available, walkers who choose this option will need to arrange for their own transportation back across after the bridge reopens at noon.
+However, since bus transportation across the bridge will not be provided, walkers who choose this option will need to arrange for their own transportation back across after the bridge reopens at noon.
 Walkers who do not reach the midpoint of the bridge before 10 a.m. will be turned back.

 Walkers will use the left-hand outside paved lane as they walk onto the bridge, regardless of which end of the bridge they start from.
 Walkers who turn back at the midpoint will turn right, then return using the opposite side outside paved lane.
 Walkers who choose to cross the entire bridge will stay in the left-hand outside paved lane all the way across.

 The Michigan State Police and other official personnel will be available in the event of an emergency.

 Please note, there are no restrooms on the bridge and the average length of time to walk the bridge is about two hours.
 Portable toilets will be available in St. Ignace and Mackinaw City.

 Baby strollers and wheelchairs are allowed on the bridge during the walk.
 Prohibited items include signs, banners, umbrellas, bicycles, roller skates, skateboards, wagons and similar types of devices.
 With the sole exception of working service dogs, no animals are allowed.
 Walkers must stay away from bridge railings.
 The inside lane in both directions will remain open for emergency vehicles.